brodyrms/brodyrms.github.io/_pages/about.md

   - /about.html
 ---

-I'm a research assistant at Harvard University in the Cognitive Neuropsychology Lab of Alfonso Caramazza.
-There, I work with postdoc Esti Blanco-Elorrieta on a project studying bilingual aphasia using fMRI.
+I'm a former research assistant at Harvard University in the Cognitive Neuropsychology Lab of Alfonso Caramazza.
+There, I worked with postdoc Esti Blanco-Elorrieta on a project studying bilingual aphasia using fMRI.
 Previously, I was an undergraduate student at Johns Hopkins University studying linguistics and cognitive science, investigating the connections between how and why language exists.
-I'm looking to apply to graduate programs this fall!
+I'm now looking for new opportunities to explore research and teaching in my adoptive home of Washington, D.C.!

 For the Love of Language
 ======